+Policy Justification

 These corridors follow the course of the River Sid and the other watercourses through the town.
 As well as being areas that are liable to flood they provide a wildlife corridor as well as a popular amenity enjoyed by residents and visitors

+Sid Valley Consultation

 More than 80% of respondents were concerned about potential loss of natural habitat.
 Respondents suggested that existing AONB and other protections currently in place are not enough to offer the protection that is needed and required strengthening.
 (Second Household Survey: Q14)

+Sid Valley Place Analysis

-Strategic Analysis Settlement Scale, 5.2.0 Landscape Character Green Infrastructure Network 7.2.0 OUR Natural ENVIRONMENT OPPORTUNITIES and 8.2.0 DESIGN PERAMETERS
+Strategic Analysis Settlement Scale, 5.2.0 Landscape Character Green Infrastructure Network 7.2.0 OUR Natural ENVIRONMENT OPPORTUNITIES and 8.2.0 DESIGN PERAMETERS NPPF 2012

 Para 117 identify and map sites of importance for biodiversity and wildlife corridors

+NPPF 2018

+Para 174

-Strategies 3, 5, 46-4
+East Devon Local Plan Policies 2013-31 Strategies 3, 5, 46-4

 POLICY 5 LOCAL GREEN SPACE DESIGNATION

-The following areas are designated as Local Green Space as shown on the Sidmouth LGS Designation Map (Map 13) below, where there will be a general presumption against all development except in very special circumstances.
+The following areas are designated as Local Green Space as shown on the Sidmouth LGS Designation Maps (Maps 13-21) below, where there will be a general presumption against all development that does not promote the attributes and use for which it was designated except in very special circumstances.

-Specific areas designated as Local Green Spaces are listed in the East Devon District Council Open Space Study Review 2014 http://eastdevon.gov.uk/planning-libraries/evidence-document-library/chapter8.4-environment/env046-openspacestudyreview2014.pdf and additional areas since this report are included below:

 Local Green Spaces in the Sid Valley: